Kino International: Renovation and heritage protection

-The film was renovated in 1990, and in the same year, a group of buildings which included Kino International were put under heritage protection.
+The building was renovated in 1990, and in the same year, a group of buildings which included Kino International were put under heritage protection.

 Current uses and temporary closure for renovation

 Today, the Kino International is operated by Yorck Kinogruppe, and continues to be used by many filmmakers for premieres due to its ambience.The large film posters on the outside of the theater show the film of the week and are still painted by hand.

 The cinema accommodates an audience of 555 people, having been originally built for 600.
 It is used as a venue of the Berlinale, Berlin's long-running international film festival.

 Since May of 2024, Kino International has been closed for renovation scheduled to last two years.
+Reopening has been announced for late February 2026.